Tenchi2xh/DNAP/readme.md

 Download and launch the applications from the [releases](https://github.com/Tenchi2xh/DNAP/releases) page.

+When using the standalone application, logs are written in `~/.dnap/dnap.log` instead of `stdout`.

 ### Run from source

 Install dependencies using the requirements file relevant to your operating system: